mousepawmedia/devdocs/network/source/serverconfig/linode.rst

 To test everything out, send a message to your email server, and check it for the spam and virus scan headers.

-..
-NOTE:: mailbox folders must be recursively set as owner ``vmail:vmail``, with
+..  note:: mailbox folders must be recursively set as owner ``vmail:vmail``, with
     recursively-applied permissions ``700`` and ``g+s``.

 `SOURCE: Mail Filtering (Ubuntu) <https://help.ubuntu.com/lts/serverguide/mail-filtering.html>`_